PaddlePaddle/PaddleClas/docs/en/extension/train_with_DALI_en.md

 ## Train with FP16

-On the basis of the above, using FP16 half-precision can further improve the training speed, you can refer the following command.
+On the basis of the above, using FP16 half-precision can further improve the training speed, you can refer to the following command.

 ```shell
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7